Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 _**Figure 6.11**.
 Census tract polygons for Austin, Texas, USA._

 Voilá!
-Now we can see from the map a quick overview of how the geometries of the cencus tracts are located in the given area.
+Now you have created your first map with geopandas!
+This map gives a quick overview of how the geometries of the cencus tracts are located in the given region.
 The `x` and `y` axes in the plot are based on the coordinate values of the geometries which are in this case represented as meters.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->